-The life jacket needs to be designated for four-legged, also called PFD, meaning personal floating device.
+The life jacket or personal floating device (PFD) needs to be designated for four-legged animals.
 These life jackets also have a handle that would help you pull up your pet if it falls down in the water.
-Most pets are not used to wear “clothes,” especially cats.
+Most pets are not used to wearing “clothes,” especially cats.
 This is why you should go through the process of making your pet comfortable wearing a PFD.

-#4 Safety Boat Training For Your Pet and You
+#4 Safety Boat Training For Your You and Your Pet

 #5 Remove All Hazardous Objects